ruveeha33/NuclearShield/README.md

 Provides evidence-oriented framework mappings.

-These mappings help demonstrate how collected evidence may be organized against assurance themes.
+These mappings demonstrate how collected evidence may be organized against assurance themes.

 > [!IMPORTANT]
 > Evidence mapping is **not certification, regulatory approval, or compliance attestation**.